PaystackHQ/paystack-android/README.md

 2. Import the project either using Android Studio or Eclipse
 3. Add your publishable key to your AndroidManifest.xml file
 4. Build and run the project on your device or emulator

+## Contact

+For more enquiries and technical questions regarding the Android PaystackSdk, please send an email to androidsupport@paystack.co